didi/cube-ui/document/components/docs/en-US/scroll.md

   }
   ```

   > **Note**: If a pulldown refresh has no data update, you must manually call the Scroll component's `forceUpdate()` method to end the pulldown refresh so that Scroll will restart listening for the next pulldown refresh operation.
-When the data is updated, the Scroll component will invoke `forceUpdate()` method internally.
+In the above example, when the data is updated, we did not invoke the `forceUpdate()` method.
+The reason is: ** If you pass the `data` attribute to the `Scroll` component, then when the `Scroll` component listens to the `data` update, the `forceUpate(true)` method will be called automatically. ** so it is recommended to pass the `data` attribute.

 - **4. Custom pull-down refresh animation - Fake JD App**